Baillie Gifford & Co. Has $22.76 Million Stock Position in CEVA, Inc. (NASDAQ:CEVA)

-CEVA has been the subject of several research reports.
-Barclays raised shares of CEVA from an “equal weight” rating to an “overweight” rating and dropped their price objective for the company from $64.00 to $56.00 in a research note on Tuesday, May 11th.
-Northland Securities raised shares of CEVA from a “market perform” rating to an “outperform” rating and dropped their price objective for the company from $78.00 to $58.00 in a research note on Tuesday, May 11th.
-Roth Capital dropped their price objective on shares of CEVA from $100.00 to $70.00 and set a “buy” rating for the company in a research note on Monday, May 10th.
+Several analysts recently issued reports on CEVA shares.
+Barclays upgraded shares of CEVA from an “equal weight” rating to an “overweight” rating and reduced their price target for the stock from $64.00 to $56.00 in a research report on Tuesday, May 11th.
+Roth Capital reduced their price target on shares of CEVA from $100.00 to $70.00 and set a “buy” rating on the stock in a research report on Monday, May 10th.
 They noted that the move was a valuation call.
-Zacks Investment Research downgraded shares of CEVA from a “buy” rating to a “hold” rating in a research note on Monday, August 16th.
-Finally, Rosenblatt Securities initiated coverage on shares of CEVA in a research note on Tuesday, June 22nd.
-They set a “neutral” rating and a $50.00 price target for the company.
-Two research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-The stock presently has an average rating of “Buy” and an average price target of $58.71.
+Cowen dropped their price objective on shares of CEVA from $88.00 to $70.00 and set an “outperform” rating for the company in a research note on Tuesday, May 11th.
+Rosenblatt Securities initiated coverage on shares of CEVA in a research note on Tuesday, June 22nd.
+They issued a “neutral” rating and a $50.00 price objective for the company.
+Finally, Zacks Investment Research downgraded shares of CEVA from a “buy” rating to a “hold” rating in a research note on Monday, August 16th.
+Two research analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
+The company has an average rating of “Buy” and an average price target of $58.71.

 CEVA (NASDAQ:CEVA) last posted its quarterly earnings results on Sunday, August 8th.
 The semiconductor company reported $0.22 EPS for the quarter, topping analysts’ consensus estimates of $0.11 by $0.11.
 The business had revenue of $30.50 million during the quarter, compared to analysts’ expectations of $25.35 million.
 CEVA had a negative net margin of 3.14% and a positive return on equity of 0.24%.
 The business’s quarterly revenue was up 29.2% on a year-over-year basis.
 During the same period last year, the company posted $0.12 earnings per share.
-Equities research analysts expect that CEVA, Inc. will post 0.06 earnings per share for the current fiscal year.
+Equities research analysts anticipate that CEVA, Inc. will post 0.06 EPS for the current year.

 CEVA Profile